How can I get help with my writing?

 Students can make appointments or they can come as “walk-ins” (students who just walk in without an appointment).
 If you come as a walk-in, you may have to wait.
 If you want a time reserved for you and want to avoid waiting, we advise calling to make an appointment.
 Appointments at peak times (Monday through Thursday from 9-2) sometimes book up early, so students may want to consider coming at times when we are less busy, like late afternoons and Fridays.
 To make an appointment, call 558-2126 or visit the Writing Center front desk and speak with one of our clerks.

-Because appointments fill quickly, we also reserve one hour every day only for walk-in assistance.
+Because appointments fill quickly, we also reserve one hour every day for walk-in assistance only.
 This semester, our walk-in hour is from 1-2pm, Monday through Friday.
 During this hour every day, students are paired with tutors on a first-come, first-served basis.

 What happens if I make an appointment but do not show up?